-Risk Profile
+C. Risk Profile

-The risk profile of CNP Cyprialife is predominately driven by life underwriting risk and market risk, since the solvency capital of the two risks represents the 78% of the BSCR before diversification.
+The risk profile of CNP Cyprialife is predominately driven by Market risk and Life Underwriting risk, since the solvency capital of the two risks represents the 81% of the BSCR before diversification.
 Given the variety of its products, the Company nevertheless benefits from a diversification between its risks.

-The Company is exposed to Pillar 1 risks (market, counterparty default, life underwriting, health underwriting and operational risk) as well as risks not fully covered by Pillar 1 such as strategic, business, liquidity, legal and compliance and reputational.
+The Company is exposed to Pillar 1 risks (Market, Counterparty default, Life underwriting, Health underwriting and Operational risk) as well as risks not fully covered by Pillar 1 such as strategic, business, liquidity, legal and compliance and reputational.
 For optimal risk management, the Company has adopted appropriate risk mitigation techniques per type of risk.

-The Company uses the standard formula to calculate its Pillar 1 risks and in 2019 it has revisited its normal and stress scenarios.
-In 2019, CNP Cyprialife has successfully submitted to the Superintendent of Insurance the Quantitative Reporting Templates (QRTs).
+The Company uses the standard formula to calculate its Pillar 1 risks and in 2021 it has revisited its normal and stress scenarios.
+In 2021, CNP Cyprialife has successfully submitted to the Superintendent of Insurance the Quantitative Reporting Templates (QRTs).

-Valuation of Assets and Liabilities
+D. Valuation of Assets and Liabilities